 I am visiting James Noble and his research group at Victoria University of Wellington from August until end of September.

-Paper accepted at International Conference on Software Language Engineering (SLE): Developing a Monadic Type Checker for an Object-Oriented Language (Experience Report) by Elias Castegren and myself.
+Paper accepted at the International Conference on Software Language Engineering (SLE): Developing a Monadic Type Checker for an Object-Oriented Language (Experience Report) by Elias Castegren and myself.
+Preprint here.

 Our ECOOP’19 paper, Godot: All the Benefits of Implicit and Explicit Futures received the Distinguished Artefact Award.